-Interest Rate Risk and Credit Spread Risk in the banking book - IRRBB&CSRBB
+Interest Rate Risk and Credit Spread Risk in the banking book (IRRBB,CSRBB, Migration risk, Diversification)

-The risk of occurring unfavourable variations in the value of the instruments which form the banking book presents two aspects or subcategories:
+The risk of occurring unfavourable variations in the value of the instruments which form the banking book presents four aspects or subcategories:

-- > the interest rate risk in the banking book (IRRBB), derives from the probability of the occurrence of negative impacts caused by unfavourable changes in the interest rates; and - > the credit spread risk in the banking book (CSRBB), resulting from the probability of the occurrence of negative impacts caused by unfavourable changes in the credit spread that are not explained either by the IRRBB or by default risk.
+- > the interest rate risk in the banking book (IRRBB), derives from the probability of the occurrence of negative impacts caused by unfavourable changes in the interest rates. - > the credit spread risk in the banking book (CSRBB), resulting from the probability of the occurrence of negative impacts caused by unfavourable changes in the credit spread that are not explained either by the IRRBB or by default risk.